zephyrproject-rtos/zephyr/boards/arm/nrf5340dk_nrf5340/doc/index.rst

-.. _nrf5340pdk_nrf5340:
+.. _nrf5340dk_nrf5340:

-nRF5340 PDK
+nRF5340 DK
-###########
+##########

 Overview
 ********

-The nRF5340 PDK (PCA10095) is a single-board development kit for evaluation and development on the Nordic nRF5340 System-on-Chip (SoC).
+The nRF5340 DK (PCA10095) is a single-board development kit for evaluation and development on the Nordic nRF5340 System-on-Chip (SoC).

 The nRF5340 is a dual-core SoC based on the Arm® Cortex®-M33 architecture, with:

-* a full-featured ARM Cortex-M33F core with DSP instructions, FPU, and ARMv8-M Security Extension, running at up to 128 MHz, referred to as the **Application MCU**
+* a full-featured Arm Cortex-M33F core with DSP instructions, FPU, and Armv8-M Security Extension, running at up to 128 MHz, referred to as the **application core**
-* a secondary ARM Cortex-M33 core, with a reduced feature set, running at a fixed 64 MHz, referred to as the **Network MCU**.
+* a secondary Arm Cortex-M33 core, with a reduced feature set, running at a fixed 64 MHz, referred to as the **network core**.

-The nrf5340pdk_nrf5340_cpuapp provides support for the Application MCU on nRF5340 SoC.
-The nrf5340pdk_nrf5340_cpunet provides support for the Network MCU on nRF5340 SoC.
+The nrf5340dk_nrf5340_cpuapp build target provides support for the application core on the nRF5340 SoC.
+The nrf5340dk_nrf5340_cpunet build target provides support for the network core on the nRF5340 SoC.

 nRF5340 SoC provides support for the following devices: